-USS Ashland (LSD 1) was laid down on 22 June 1942 at Oakland, Calif., launched on 21 December 1942 and commissioned on 5 June 1943 with Lt.
-Comdr.
-F. J. Harris as the commanding officer.
+USS Ashland (LSD 1) was laid down on June 22, 1942 in Oakland, California, by Moore Dry Dock Company.
+She was launched on December 21, 1942 and commissioned on June 5, 1943 with Lt.
+Commander F. J. Harris as her commanding officer.

-In January 1944 Ashland got underway for exercises off Maui then sortied with TF 52 for the assault on the Marshall Islands.
-From 1 to 5 February, Ashland was involved in assaults on Kwajalein.
-On 15 February, the ship steamed to the assault on Eniwetok where served as a repair ship.
-Ashland departed Pearl Harbor in May for the initial assault on the Marianas where she launched boats for the invasion on Saipan in June and then assumed duties as a repair ship.
-Tre ship's next assignment was the invasion of Tinian in July.
+In January 1944, Ashland went underway for exercises off Maui then sortied with TF 52 for the assault on the Marshall Islands.
+The first week in February, she was involved in assaults on Kwajalein.
+On February 15, she sailed onward to Eniwetok where she served as a repair ship.
+In May, she left Pearl Harbor for the initial assault on the Marianas where she launched boats for the invasion on Saipan in June, and then assumed duties as a repair ship.
+The ship's next assignment was the invasion of Tinian in July.
 She then sailed with Task Group (TG) 33.1 for the assault on Yap and Ulithi until she was diverted to Manus Island and assigned to TF 79 in preparation for the invasion of the Philippines.
-In October she launched her boats for the first assault against Leyte.
-Ashland left the combat area on 22 October and proceeded to Hollandia, New Guinea to embark troops for transportation to the Philippines.
-Ashland got underway in December for Lingayen Gulf and the occupation of Luzon.
+In October, she launched her boats for the first assault against Leyte.
+Ashland left the combat area on October 22 and proceeded to Hollandia, New Guinea to embark troops for transportation to the Philippines.
+In December, she got underway for Lingayen Gulf and the occupation of Luzon.

-Ashland entered an upkeep period in 1956.
-In April, the ship took part in amphibious exercises at Vieques Island, Puerto Rico.
+In 1955, Ashland underwent repairs at the Philadelphia Naval Shipyard and then proceeded to Newport, Rhode Island, for underway training.
+On September 20, she got underway for Operation Sunec, which took her to Thule, Greenland, and ports in Labrador and Newfoundland.
+After returning in December, she entered an upkeep period lasting through February 1956.
+In April, she took part in amphibious exercises at Vieques Island, Puerto Rico.
 Following this evolution, she made a reserve training cruise to Bermuda.
-In July, the vessel embarked Army personnel and equipment at Argentia, Newfoundland, and sailed on 19 July as part of the DEW line resupply mission.
-This operation lasted through 8 October.
-On 1 November, Ashland was transferred to the control of Commander, Naval Air Forces, Atlantic, for alterations enabling the ship to tend aircraft.
+In July, she boarded Army personnel and equipment at NS Argentia, Newfoundland, and sailed on July 19 as part of the DEW line resupply mission.
+This operation lasted through October 8.
+On November 1, she was transferred to the control of Commander, Naval Air Forces, Atlantic, for alterations enabling the ship to tend aircraft.

-Ashland was recommissioned on 29 November 1961.
+Ashland was recommissioned on November 29, 1961.
 Assigned to Amphibious Squadron 4, she began routine alternating operations off the east coast with 6th Fleet deployments to the Mediterranean and to the Caribbean.

-In October 1964 Ashland participated in Operation "Steel Pike I," during which the ship served as a primary control vessel and boat repair ship.
+In October 1964, Ashland participated in Operation Steel Pike I, during which the ship served as a primary control vessel and boat repair ship.

-Ashland deployed to the Mediterranean in January 1968.
-From 29 April to 10 May, Ashland took part in NATO Exercise "Dawn Patrol" which also involved French and Greek naval forces.
-She returned to Little Creek on 30 May.
-On 12 November, Ashland weighed anchor for what proved to be her last Mediterranean tour.
+Ashland deployed to the Mediterranean on January 3, 1968.
+From April 29 to May 10, she took part in NATO Exercise Dawn Patrol, which also involved French and Greek naval forces.
+She returned to Little Creek on May 30.
+On November 12, she weighed anchor for what proved to be her last Mediterranean tour.
 During the deployment, she repeated her routine of amphibious landing exercises and port visits before returning to the United States in mid-1969.
 There, it was found that the repairs she needed to continue efficient operation would be prohibitively expensive.
-Therefore, Ashland was decommissioned on 22 November 1969.
-Her name was struck from the Navy list on 25 November 1969.
+Therefore, she was decommissioned on November 22, 1969.
+Her name was struck from the Navy list on November 25, 1969.